Solar-cell efficiency: Anti-reflective coatings and textures

 Anti-reflective coatings are engineered to reduce the sunlight reflected from the solar cells, therefore enhancing the light transmitted into the photovoltaic absorber.
 This can be accomplished by causing the destructive interference of the reflected light waves, such as with coatings based on the front (multi-)layer composition, and/or by geometric refractive-index matching caused by the surface topography, with many architectures inspired by nature.
 For example, the nipple-array, a hexagonal array of subwavelength conical nanostructures, can be seen at the surface of the moth's eyes.
 It was reported that utilizing this sort of surface architecture minimizes the reflection losses by 25%, converting the additional captured photon to a 12% increase in a solar cell's energy.

 The use of front micro-structures, such as those achieved with texturizing or other photonic features, can also be used as a method to achieve anti-reflectiveness, in which the surface of a solar cell is altered so that the impinging light experiences a gradually increasing effective refractive-index when travelling from air towards the photovoltaic material.
 These surfaces can be created by etching or using lithography.
-Concomitantly, they promote light scattering effects which further enhance the absorption, particularly of the longer wavelength sunlight photons.
+Concomitantly, they promote light scattering effects that further enhance the absorption, particularly of the longer wavelength sunlight photons.
 Adding a flat back surface in addition to texturizing the front surface further helps to trap the light within the cell, thus providing a longer optical path.

 Radiative cooling

 An increase in solar cell temperature of approximately 1 °C causes an efficiency decrease of about 0.45%.
 To prevent this, a transparent silica crystal layer can be applied to solar panels.
-The silica layer acts as a thermal black body which emits heat as infrared radiation into space, cooling the cell up to 13 °C. Radiative cooling can thus extend the life of solar cells.
+The silica layer acts as a thermal black body, which emits heat as infrared radiation into space, cooling the cell up to 13 °C. Radiative cooling can thus extend the life of solar cells.
 Full-system integration of solar energy and radiative cooling is referred to as a combined SE–RC system, which have demonstrated higher energy gain per unit area when compared to non-integrated systems.